Zileuton extended-release tablets

 Preventing and treating asthma in patients 12 years old and older.
 It may also be used for other conditions as determined by your doctor.

-Zileuton extended-release tablets is a leukotriene synthesis inhibitor.
+Zileuton extended-release tablets are a leukotriene synthesis inhibitor.
 It works by blocking the formation of a substance called leukotriene, which helps to decrease certain asthma and allergy symptoms.

 Do NOT use zileuton extended-release tablets if: